I don’t know about you, but often when I read a mainstream article about natural health, I get pretty frustrated.

 A lot of parents don’t do this, of course.
 A lot of parents are equally concerned about any form of toxin, be it in food, medicine, or personal care products.
 And you should be.
 If you refuse to let your child ever take mainstream medicine but you eat at McDonald’s weekly, or you use commercial lotions and soaps, well — there’s another huge source of toxins in your child’s life.

 This doesn’t mean you have to be perfect — we are all on a journey, and we need to take baby steps to eliminate things at times — but you should be aware of these issues and continue to try to do better.
 If you don’t see a problem with using commercial lotions and soaps but you’d never use an antibiotic, something’s wrong.

 #10: Not Everything in Life is About Health

 A lot of parents get so wrapped up in the ‘natural health’ world that they start seeing everything as a possible health concern.

 If someone’s child wakes up “too often” at night, or is having tantrums, they wonder if it’s because of diet or some other source of “toxins.”
 And hey, maybe it is.
 But maybe it isn’t.
 Not every problem can be solved with better diet or decreasing toxins.
 It can frustrate parents who think they know their child to hear others say “You’re wrong, you need to change ____.”
 Sometimes, it is what it is, if only temporarily.

-Next week, look for a follow-up article: 10 things that the mainstream has WRONG about natural health!
+Check out my follow-up article: 10 things that the mainstream has WRONG about natural health!